AntigoneRandy/antigonerandy.github.io/_pages/about.md

 # 🎡 Activities

 ## Academic Services
+- Reviewer, The International Conference on Computer Vision (ICCV), 2025.
 - Reviewer, The IEEE Transactions on Dependable and Secure Computing (TDSC), 2025.
 - Reviewer, The IEEE Transactions on Information Forensics & Security (TIFS), 2025.
 - Reviewer, The International Conference on Machine Learning (ICML), 2025.